 This site serves as a folio for encounters in visual, writing and research practices.
 It also provides a blog platform for the informal ephemera that arise alongside these praxis.
 On Logos: λόγος

 Jessica Laraine Williams is a transdisciplinary practitioner and PhD candidate at the Victorian College of the Arts (VCA), Melbourne University.
-Her current professional praxis include art writing, speaking, mixed methods research and physiotherapy.
+Her parallel professional activities include commissioned art writing (reviews, speculative texts), academic speaking engagements, mixed methods research and physiotherapy.
+Jess’ art praxis have spanned multiple modalities; these are presently focused on performance/conceptual collaborations and drawing as a form of visual speculation.